enricopiseddu/lendingPool/README.md

 ### 4.4 Functions for computing users' data
-All of these functions can be called by everyone
+All of these functions can be called by everyone.
+For each function, its signature is proposed, and a brief comment on how it works.
+All of these functions are very similar to Aave's implementation because they mostly compute data with specific formulas.
+The only differences are the data structures used: in this work, there are two main structures holding reserve and user's data, while in Aave's implementation data are held by different smart contracts.
 <hr />

 ```